Dynamic Navigation Tutorial

 </html>

-The link is handled by the following method.
-The annotation indicates the next task within the flow.
+The annotation indicates the next function within the flow.

 public class TemplateOne {